rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 1. The *variable type* property is the `SequenceType` associated with the variable, if specified.

-1. The *expression* property is the expression that is used to specify the value of the variable.
+1. The *variable expression* property is the expression that is used to specify the value of the variable.

 #### 5.6 Functions